GCNv2: Efficient Correspondence Prediction for Real-Time SLAM: Geometric Correspondence Network

 \subsection{Network Structure}

-The original GCN structure, proposed in~\cite{GCN}, consists of two major parts: an FCN~\cite{FCN} structure with a ResNet-50 backbone and a bidirectional convolutional network.
-The FCN is adopted for dense feature extraction and the bidirectional network is used for temporal keypoint prediction.
-Although impressive tracking performance has been achieved using GCN compared with existing methods, GCN has practical limitations when it comes to the use in a real-time SLAM system with limited hardware.
-The network architecture requires relatively powerful computational hardware which renders it unable to run in real-time on board e.g. the Jetson TX2 used on our drone.
-Furthermore, the bidirectional structure requires matching between two or more frames at the same time.
-This significantly increases computational complexity for a window-based SLAM method, since keyframes then are updated dynamically based on the current camera position.
+The original GCN structure, proposed in~\cite{GCN}, consists of two main parts: an FCN~\cite{FCN} structure with a ResNet-50 backbone, and a bidirectional recurrent convolutional network.
+The FCN is adapted for dense feature extraction, whereas the bidirectional recurrent network is used to find keypoint locations. \cite{GCN} shows that GCN has impressive tracking performance compared to existing methods, however it also notes that the formulation has practical limitations as applied to real-time SLAM systems.
+We identify two main issues: first, the network architecture is fairly large, and so requires powerful computational hardware which renders it unable to run in real-time on board e.g. the Jetson TX2 used for our drone experiments; and second, GCN inference requires two or more frames be input at the same time, increasing not only computational but also algorithmic complexity.

-Inspired by SuperPoint~\cite{SuperPoint}, which uses a simple structure to perform detection using a single frame, we deploy a network with even fewer parameters and working on a lower scale than SuperPoint.
-Intuitively, the network performs an individual prediction for each grid cell of size $16\times16$ pixels in the original image.
-In GCNv2 all the pooling layers are replaced by convolutions with kernel size $4\times4$, stride ${2}$ and padding $1$.
-As in SuperPoint, the network takes $320\times240$ images as input.
-This is also the image size we used later for SLAM.
-Further details on the GCNv2 network specifics can be found in our publicly available source code\footnote{\url{https://github.com/jiexiong2016/GCNv2_SLAM}}.